kiprotichherbertt-lgtm/Hospital_Admissions_Analytics/README.md

 # Data-Analytics-Portfolio
-A collection of my healthcare and business analytics projects
+A collection of my healthcare hospital admissions